Don't translate your documentation (yet)

 Mistake 5: No consistency between translators

-Two people translate your docs to Spanish.
-One translates âSoftware Development Kitâ as âKit de desarrollo.â The other uses âHerramientas de desarrollo.â
+Two people translate your docs into Spanish.
+One renders âSoftware Development Kitâ as âKit de desarrollo,â the other uses âHerramientas de desarrollo.â Both are valid, but the inconsistency confuses users into thinking these are two different things.

-Map domain-specific terms to preferred translations:
+Create a glossary that maps domain-specific terms to preferred translations:

 Software Development Kit â Kit de desarrollo